vannut/api-documentation/source/overview/common-data-types.rst

 .. parameter:: city
    :type: string
-   :condition: required

    The city of the address.

 .. parameter:: region
    :type: string
-   :condition: optional

    The region of the address.

 .. parameter:: country
    :type: string
-   :condition: required

    The country of the address in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.

-When providing an address object as parameter to a request, the following conditions must be met:

-* At least the ``streetAndNumber``, ``city``, and ``country`` fields should be provided to create a valid address.
-* The ``postalCode`` field is required for countries that have postal codes.
-See the list above.
-* For certain PayPal payments the ``region`` field is required.
-See the :ref:`Create payment documentation <paypal-method-details>` for more information.

 Boolean
 -------